Gabrielcruz1/Gabrielcruz1/README.md

 My software engineering skills combined with my unique experience in crisis management and behavioral therapy enable me to create innovative and scalable solutions to complex problems with a poised and ready mindset.

  I'm currently <br>
-⚡️ Studying data-structures and algorith <br>
+⚡️ Studying data-structures and algorithms <br>
 ⚡️ Learning C <br>